Intern - Nature-Based Solutions

 • Assist in preparing speeches and PowerPoint presentations on a variety of topics related to IUCN’s mission;

-• Attend meetings and conferences and reporting on the outcomes;
+• Attend relevant webinars, meetings and conferences and reporting on the outcomes;

-• Provide a range of administrative support functions on a day-to-day basis (e.g. processing of invoices, contracts, financial reports, and logistics for meetings).
+• Provide a range of administrative support functions on a day-to-day basis (e.g. processing of invoices, contracts and financial reports).

 • Studying towards a relevant Bachelor’s or Master’s degree with a focus on environmental science, natural resource management, sustainable urban development, or any other discipline that is relevant to nature conservation or sustainable development;